junaidte14/codobookings/readme.txt

 == Changelog ==

+= 1.1.0 =
+* New hooks introduced in PHP code
+* Some wording changes
+* Hooks added in JS code for future extensibility
+* Fixed confirmation message visibility

 = 1.0.0 =
 * Initial Release with following features
 * Added booking grid and single calendar shortcodes.